FNCE 449/668 Application Process

 Description

-Here is an outline for the combined undergraduate and MBA course "Trading and Market Data Management" that was taught in September 2023 Block Week.
+Here is a proposed outline (awaiting final approval) for the combined undergraduate and MBA course "Trading and Market Data Management".
 This outline will be modified as appropriate and will become a basis for the FNCE 449/668 offering.
 This experiential course is intended for Finance and Risk Management Majors who would like to use the data feeds and trading simulation software in our Mathison Hall Trading and Finance Lab (MTH139).

 The data feeds (Bloomberg, FactSet and Capital IQ) are commonly used by finance professionals in Calgary, Toronto, New York, London and other major financial centres.
 They are used to assist in making trading, investment and hedging decisions, and to obtain information that is relevant for capital budgeting, corporate financial decisions, hedging strategy, portfolio management and investment banking.